I am a Research Scientist on the post-training team at fal.ai, where I work on large-scale diffusion models for image and video generation.

 Koç University

-focusing on object-centric learning and compositional image and video generation
+with my doctoral work on object-centric learning and compositional image and video generation.

 ∞-RoPE enables infinite-horizon, action-controllable video generation through Block-Relativistic RoPE, KV Flush, and RoPE Cut—training-free techniques that overcome temporal horizon limits, enable fine-grained action control, and support cinematic scene transitions within a single autoregressive rollout.